Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

 # 1. Overview

-CR robots now support two remote control modes: **remote I/O mode** and **remote Modbus mode**.
-For details about the control mode, please see Software Usage Instructions > Settings > Remote Control in *Dobot-CR-Series Robot-App-User-Guide*.
+Dobot industrial robots now support two remote control modes: **remote I/O mode** and **remote Modbus mode**.
+For details about the control mode, see Setting > Remote Control in *Dobot CRStudio UserGuide*.

 The above two modes are mainly for the **remote control of running scripts**.
 As the communication based on TCP/IP has high reliability, strong practicability and high performance with low cost, many industrial automation projects have a wide demand for control robots that support TCP/IP protocol.
-So CR robots, designed on the basis of TCP/IP protocol, provide rich interfaces for interaction with external devices.
+So CR/MG400/M1 Pro robots, designed on the basis of TCP/IP protocol, provide rich interfaces for interaction with external devices.

-Controller version requirements to support TCP/IP protocol, CR series controller version should be V3.5.1.19 or above, MG400/M1Pro controller version should be V1.5.5.0 or above.
+In terms of the controller version to support TCP/IP protocol, CR series controller version should be V3.5.1.19 or above, and MG400/M1Pro controller version should be V1.5.5.0 or above.

 # 2. Message Format

-According to the design, CR robots will open 29999 and 30003 server ports; 29999 server port (hereinafter referred to as Dashboard port) is responsible for receiving some simple instructions by sending and receiving one by one.
+According to the design, CR/MG400/M1 Pro robots will open 29999, 30003, 30004, 30005 and 30006 server ports.

+Server port 29999  (hereinafter referred to as Dashboard port) is responsible for receiving some simple commands by sending and receiving one by one.
 That is, after receiving the agreed message format from the client, the Dashboard port will give feedback to the client.

-30003 server port (hereinafter referred to as the real-time feedback port) feeds back the robot information.
+Server port 30003  (hereinafter referred to as the real-time feedback port) feeds back the robot information.
 It only receives the agreed message format from the client but does not give feedback.
-Port 30003 is split into port 30003 and port 30004.
-It is expected to be implemented in controller version 3.5.2.
-Controller version 3.5.1 currently has only one 30003 port for real-time feedback or sending motion commands.
+(Note: Port 30003 port is split into port 30003 and port 30004, which is expected to be implemented in controller version 3.5.2.
+Controller version 3.5.1 currently has only one 30003 port for real-time feedback or sending motion commands.)

-30004 port (hereinafter referred to as real-time feedback port) feeds robot information every 8ms.
-30005 port provides robot information every 200ms.
-30006 port is a configurable port for feedback robot information.
-By default, 30006 port provides feedback every 50ms.
+Server port 30004 (hereinafter referred to as real-time feedback port) feeds back robot information every 8ms.
+Port 30005 provides robot information every 200ms.
+Port 30006 is a configurable port to feed back robot information.
+By default, port 30006 provides feedback every 50ms.

-For example, the ENABLEROBOT() command, ENABLEROBOT() command, and ENABLEROBOT() command represent the same command and are executed as the enabling command.
+Note: The ENABLEROBOT() command, enablerobot() command, and eNabLErobOt() command represent the same command and are all executed as the enabling command.